Maintaining professional boundaries in any small community may be difficult and the performing arts is no exception.

-Facilitated by two experienced practitioners, this CPD will look at some of the limits in the clinician/patient relationship, ensuring patient safety and protecting clinicians.
+Facilitated by two experienced BAPAM clinicians, this CPD will look at some of the limits in the clinician/patient relationship.Discussion points will include:

 - Over identifying or over familiarisation

-- The risk associated with working in a niche industry
+- The risks associated with working in a niche industry

 - Communication style and consent